spree/spree/guides/content/api/checkouts.md

     PUT /api/checkouts/R335381310?order[payments_attributes][][payment_method_id]=1

-For more information on payments, view the [payments documentation](/orders/payments).
+For more information on payments, view the <%= link_to "payments documentation",'payments' %>.

 ### Response